openlegend/core-rules/core/SRD.md

 | 9 | 90 | 21 - 24 | 10 | 8 | 4 |
 | 10 | 100 | 22 - 25 | 10 | 8 | 4 |

-**Boss Actions**
+**Boss Edge**

-In addition to its normal allotment of actions, a boss will also receive one or more boss actions on its turn.
-When rolling initiative for a boss, make an extra number of initiative rolls for each boss action.
-When arranging the initiative order, there must be at least one PC between each of the boss's turns.
-If necessary, move the “boss action” turns lower in the order to accommodate this requirement.
+A boss is a force to be reckoned with, and as such, it is more powerful in a number of ways.
+A boss cannot be subject to a finishing blow unless its hit point total has been reduced to zero.
+A boss NPC gets advantage on all attack rolls equal to its boss edge value.

-During combat, the boss monster's highest initiative count indicates its normal turn, during which it gets the usual allotment of major, move, and minor actions.
-Each of the boss's lower counts in the initiative are boss actions, which allow the boss to make one major action.
+In addition to its normal allotment of actions, a boss also receives a number of boss actions on its turn equal to its boss edge score.
+Each boss action is a single major action that does not count against its normal action limit.
+Each boss action is resolved at a separate position in the initiative order.
+Start with the boss's usual array of actions on their initiative roll.
+The first boss action happens immediately after the initiative of the next lowest PC in the initiative order.
+Continue staggering boss actions to follow the next lowest PC until there are no more boss actions or no more PC initiatives.
+Any remaining boss actions happen at the end of the round.

 ## Planning Combat Encounters